How to Regulate Your Nervous System as a Woman with ADHD

 Why Female ADHD Can Feel Like an Emotional Rollercoaster

-How Dysregulation Shows Up (Shutdown, Overstimulation, Reactivity)
+How Dysregulation Shows Up

 When your nervous system is dysregulated, your emotional state can feel all over the place.
 Here’s how it might show up:

-Shutdown: You may find yourself withdrawing from everything, feeling numb, disconnected, or exhausted.
+Shutdown: You might find yourself withdrawing from everything, feeling numb, disconnected, or exhausted.
 This is your body’s way of shutting down in response to overwhelming stimuli, trying to protect you from too much input.

 Overstimulation: On the flip side, when your brain is overloaded with information, sounds, or feelings, you might become easily overwhelmed.
 It’s like your internal volume is on high, and it’s hard to focus or think clearly.
 This can lead to frustration, anxiety, or an inability to process your emotions.